getgrav/grav-learn/pages/05.admin-panel/01.introduction/docs.md

 The user information is stored in the `user/accounts/` folder of your Grav installation.
 You can edit the values manually or via the Admin plugin itself.
 You can also create new users manually or via the `bin/plugin login newuser` CLI command.
 More information is contained in the [Admin FAQ](../faq#adding-and-managing-users).

+### Username and Password Complexity

+Regex patterns for usernames and passwords are defined in `system/config/system.yaml`.

+The default pattern for users (`system.username_regex`) is only lowercase characters, digits, dashes, and underscores.
+Usernames must be between 3 - 16 characters in length.

+The default pattern for passwords (`system.pwd_regex`) is a minimum of eight (8) characters, with at least one number, one uppercase, and one lowercase letter.

 ### Usage

 By default, you can access the admin by pointing your browser to `http://yoursite.com/admin`.
 You can simply log in with the `username` and `password` set in the YAML file you configured earlier.